shreyas-chikodikar/string-calculator/README.md

 # string-calculator
-A Simple String Calculator Using TDD Kata
+A Simple String Calculator Using TDD Kata.
+Built using Javascript and Jasmine.